Loading...

 Portion Control

-Reduce the serving size of cooked rice and kadhi to minimize the glucose spike.
+Reduce the portion size of cooked rice and kadhi to limit the intake of carbohydrates and manage blood sugar levels more effectively.

-Include a source of protein such as grilled chicken, tofu, or paneer with your meal to help stabilize blood sugar levels.
+Add a source of lean protein such as grilled chicken, tofu, or legumes to your meal.
+Protein can help stabilize blood sugar levels by slowing digestion.

 Stay Active